Prof. Alex Mullen

 My main research interests lie in the application of contemporary sociolinguistics to the ancient world and the integration of sociolinguistics, epigraphy and archaeology to write socio-cultural history.
 My primary area of expertise is the cultural and linguistic histories of Iron Age and Roman Britain and Gaul.
-My key publications are: The language of letters: bilingual Roman epistolography from Cicero to Fronto (with Olivia Elder) (forthcoming, CUP); Gaulish.
-Language, Writing, Epigraphy (University of Zaragoza Press, 2018); Southern Gaul and the Mediterranean: Multilingualism and Multiple Identities in the Iron Age and Roman Periods (2013, CUP); (co-edited with Patrick James) Multilingualism in the Graeco-Roman Worlds (2012, CUP).
-I did my degrees and a Research Fellowship at Cambridge, before moving to a Fellowship at All Souls, Oxford.
-I am currently Associate Professor at the University of Nottingham and Principal Investigator of a 5-year ERC-funded project on the Latinization of the north-western Roman provinces (LatinNow, www.latinnow.eu), based at CSAD and the University of Nottingham.
+My books are: three edited 2023-2024 OUP volumes (Latinization, Local Languages and Literacies in the Roman West (ed. with Anna Willi), Languages and Communities in the Late-Roman and Post-Imperial Western Provinces (ed. with George Woudhuysen), Social Factors in the Latinization of the Roman West); The language of letters: bilingual Roman epistolography from Cicero to Fronto (co-written with Olivia Elder) (2019, CUP); Manual of Roman Everyday Writing.
+Vol. 1 Scripts and Texts (co-written with Alan Bowman) (2021, Nottingham); Gaulish.
+Language, Writing, Epigraphy (University of Zaragoza Press, 2018); Southern Gaul and the Mediterranean: Multilingualism and Multiple Identities in the Iron Age and Roman Periods (2013, CUP); Multilingualism in the Graeco-Roman Worlds (2012, CUP) (ed. with Patrick James).
+I recently completed the ERC-funded project LatinNow on the Latinization of the north-western Roman provinces (https://latinnow.eu/), based at the University of Nottingham and CSAD.
+I currently work on projects on Gaulish inscriptions (ANR), technology for reading ancient texts (SSHRC), writing tablets from Britannia (British Academy), and Roman Inscriptions of Britain in Schools (UKRI) https://romaninscriptionsofbritain.org/.

-I would be delighted to hear from students interested in doctoral supervision on LatinNow topics.
+I would be delighted to hear from students interested in doctoral supervision.

 Selected Publications: